-If the dataset you wish to organize is already shared with other you users, you may with to consider creating a draft before organizing it (or making other large changes).
+If the folder you wish to organize is already shared with other users, you may wish to consider creating a draft before organizing it (or making other large changes).
 This will allow you to assure that the dataset organization appears as you expect before pushing the reorganized dataset to your clients.

 Variables are listed in their current order, along with their descriptions and aliases.

-The options available in this sidebar depend on what mode you are in (Organize or Edit Names) and whether you have any variables selected.
+The options available in this sidebar depend on whether you have any variables selected.
 See below for more information.

 Changing variable order

-The order of variables in the list can be changed by dragging and dropping them.
+The order of variables in the list can be changed by dragging and dropping them, which includes a dropzone with a dashed border where the dragged variables are moved making it easier to see where to place them.
 Select multiple variables at once using shift-click and command-click (Mac)/control-click (PC).
 Once a group of variables has been selected they can be dragged as a group.

 Creating and using folders